Ernst Krebs (canoeist)

 Ernst Krebs (4 November 1906 – 20 July 1970) was a German sprint canoeist, born in Munich.
 At the 1936 Summer Olympics, he won the gold medal in the K-1 10000 m event.
 This event took place on Friday 7 August 1936, at 5:10 pm.
 In total including himself, there were 15 participants representing 15 countries for the one-seater kayak race.
 Krebs won gold with a time of 46:01.6.
 The silver medal went to Fritz Landertinger, of Austria, with a time of 46.14.7 and the bronze medal went to Ernst Riedel, of the U.S.A., with a time of 47.23.9.
 The electric timing apparatus of the firm of Lòbner was used for time-keeping and there were four timekeepers at the finish line.

 Prior to and during his canoeing career, he was a competitive cross-country skier and won four German titles with the Bavarian 4x10 km relay at the Nordic Championships from 1928-1932.
 At the 1929 FIS Nordic World Ski Championships, Krebs came eighth in an 18 km race.
 He was affiliated with the Kanu-Club der Turngemeinde München.
 In 1933, he won the European flatwater canoeing title in the K-1 over 10 km at the Canoe Sprint European Championships.
 He later qualified for the 1936 Olympics.

 Krebs was also a mountaineer and would often go to the Alps with Toni Schmid (who had the second successful climb up the Matterhorn, alongside his brother Franz, in 1931).
-In 1932, Krebs survived a significant fall at the Großes Wiesbachhorn whilst climbing.
+In 1932, Krebs survived a significant fall at the Großes Wiesbachhorn whilst climbing, which killed Toni Schmid.

 After his career in sports, he became a tinsmith.
 He died at age 63 in Gauting, Germany after an accident, where he fell off a ladder whilst installing a gutter to the third floor of a house.